 The X-Men would, in all likelihood, be contemporaries of Blue Streak (once known as Quicksilver, and now known as Max Mercury), Captain Comet, the Challengers of the Unknown, the Doom Patrol, the Martian Manhunter during his early years on Earth, the Metal Men, and Metamorpho.

-Xavier would be the government’s expert on the booming “x-factor” later “meta-gene”) population, while secretly protecting them from the very agencies he serves, and training them in the use of their powers, for reasons known only to himself.
+Xavier would be the government’s expert on the booming “x-factor” later “meta-gene”) population.
+At the same time he is secretly protecting them from the very agencies he serves, and training them in the use of their powers, for reasons known only to himself.

-The New Mutants may or may not still be students at Xaiver’s Academy.
+The New Mutants may or may not still be students at Xavier’s Academy.
 Depending on campaign taste, they may now be old enough to be full-fledged X-Men with a new batch of characters waiting to learn from them.

-One extraneous pet addition I have wanted to make (but couldn’t fit in Kansas Jim’s sequence, since it’s focused on the X-Men, of course) was to recreate a Silver Age JLA-type team in the ’60s.
+One extraneous pet addition I have wanted to make (but couldn’t fit in Kansas Jim’s sequence, since it’s focused on the X-Men, of course) was to recreate a Silver Age JLA-type team in the 1960s.
 It’s noteworthy that such a team did sort of exist in DC continuity, but it was forgotten in some timestream mix-up—it was the team led by Will “Triumph” MacIntire.

 The team would have formed, led by Triumph, against some alien menace, and would have ended with his exile from the timestream and everyone involving the incident.
 When MacIntire returned to our timeline in the modern era, his fogged mind naturally confused the early JLA with his team.